bevyengine/bevy-website/release-content/0.15/migration-guides/14842_Replace_the_wgpu_trace_feature_with_a_field_in_bevy_render.md

 To continue generating WGPU traces:

 1. Remove any instance of the `bevy/wgpu_trace` or `bevy_render/wgpu_trace` features you may have in any of your `Cargo.toml` files.
-2. Follow the instructions in `docs/debugging.md` file in the repository, under the WGPU Tracing section.
+2. Follow the instructions in [`docs/debugging.md`, under the WGPU Tracing section](https://github.com/bevyengine/bevy/blob/release-0.15.0/docs/debugging.md#wgpu-tracing).